-New family registration begins at Open House on January 28, 2018.
-Registration materials for the 2018-19 school year will be posted to the web site at the end of January 2018.
+Click here to access registration materials.
 Families must submit a completed Registration Form, Parish & Volunteer Documentation Form, Volunteer Opportunities Form, a copy of the child’s birth and baptismal certificates, and a $150 deposit (per family, not per child) that will be applied toward tuition.
 Students are admitted according to a set of criteria, not on a first come, first serve basis.
 The admission policy is outlined in the Registration Packet.
-MTCES will notify families by letter mid-March if their child has been offered a position.

 MTCES follows the Graded Course of Study developed by the Archdiocese of Cincinnati and approved by the State of Ohio.

 Grades 2 and 5 take the Iowa Basic Cognitive Standardized Tests and Grades 3-7 take the Iowa Basic Achievement Standardized Tests.
 These tests are taken in the spring.

 Students gather for prayer every morning and pray the Rosary during October and May.
 Each day closes with prayer led by Principal Sr. Anne.

 MTCES students plan, lead, and participate in Mass twice a month and on Holy Days.
 They also plan and participate in several prayer services.
 Students are servers, lectors, Eucharistic ministers, and are involved in Music Ministry.

 MTCES has an annual school-wide retreat, Seder Meal, and Stations of the Cross during Lent.
 We have a Campus Minister on staff.

 All of our faculty members are fully certified with over 60% holding a Master's Degree.
 Three of our faculty members hold both a Master's Degree and are recognized at Master Teachers, an Ohio Department of Education program related to licensure.

-Our auxiliary services staff includes three Intervention Specialists, two Reading Specialists, a Speech/Language Pathologist, two counselors, and intervention aides.
+Our auxiliary services staff includes two Intervention Specialists, two Reading Specialists, a Speech/Language Pathologist, an Occupational Therapist, two counselors, and three intervention aides.